plausible/docs/docs/transfer-ownership.md

 Plausible allows you to transfer the ownership of a site you have added to your Plausible account.

+You can transfer the ownership to any email address.
+It doesn't necessarily need to be an email address from your company.
+You can transfer the ownership to an existing Plausible user or a person who doesn't have a Plausible account.

 This is useful for consultants and agencies working with clients.
 You set up their site in Plausible, add custom events, email reports, traffic spike notifications and so on.
 When your job is completed, you can transfer the ownership of the site to your client.

 Your client as the new owner of the site is then responsible for paying for [the Plausible subscription](subscription-plans.md) and the day-to-day operations of the account.

 ### How to transfer the ownership of a site

-Go into [the site settings](website-settings.md) of the website you'd like to transfer the ownership of.
+* Go into [the site settings](website-settings.md) of the website you'd like to transfer the ownership of.

-Click on the "**People**" section on the left-hand sidebar.
+* Click on the "**People**" section on the left-hand sidebar.

-Click on the "**Owner**" role next to your name.
+* Click on the "**Owner**" role next to your name.

-Click on the "**Transfer ownership**" button.
+* Click on the "**Transfer ownership**" button.

-Enter the email address of the person you'd like to transfer the ownership to.

-* You can transfer the ownership to any email address.
-It doesn't necessarily need to be an email address from your company.
-* You can transfer the ownership to an existing Plausible user or a person who doesn't have a Plausible account.
-* If you transfer the ownership to a new person to Plausible, they will get an email and need to register for a Plausible account.
+* Enter the email address of the person you'd like to transfer the ownership to.
+If you transfer the ownership to a new person to Plausible, they will get an email and need to register for a Plausible account.

-Click on the "**Request transfer**" button.
+* Click on the "**Request transfer**" button.
 We will send an email to the person you want to transfer the ownership to in order to notify them about your transfer request.
 They will need to register for a Plausible account (or log in to their existing Plausible account) and accept the transfer request.

 They will immediately become the new owner of the site after they accept the transfer request.